High Heels With Secrets: 19 Functional Shoes You Won’t Believe Exist

 Shoes With Secret CompartmentDouble Agent Shoes by Bellona Fashions “The Elegant One” Wedges, $275

-Urban myth has it that real, live fish were put in the clear platforms and heels of disco shoes back in the ’70s.
-Animal activists supposedly put a stop to the cruel trend.
+Urban legend has it that real, live fish were placed in the clear platforms and heels of disco shoes back in the 1970s.
+Animal activists are said to have put a stop to the cruel trend.

 Ellie Shoes "601-Goldie" Goldfish Platform SandalsEllie Shoes “601-Goldie” Goldfish Platform Sandals, $60.54